 The Probation Department routinely tests for drug usage by probationers.
 The purpose of this testing is to identify youths who are using drugs or have substance abuse problems.
 The goal of this program is to deter or control a juvenile probationer's use of drugs.
 Probationers who test positive for drug usage are referred to education programs and may be subject to additional Court imposed sanctions if drug use persists.

-The Court currently purchases testing equipment through 1-Step Detect Associates and Integrated Corporate Solutions, Inc. These tests allow the Probation Department to complete drug screens and obtain positive or negative results in five (5) minutes.
-We continue to test for:
+The Court expanded drug testing capabilities in 2018 with purchase of Smart Screen technology from Intrinsic Interventions.
+This technology allows the probation officer to test for eighteen (18) different substances.
+The technology interprets the test and generates a hard copy report of the result for better court communication.
+The Court also currently purchases testing equipment through 1-Step Detect Associates And Integrated Corporate Solutions, Inc. These tests allow the Probation Department to complete drug screens and obtain positive or negative results in five (5) minutes.
+Detention staff are trained to use these screens.
+The Probation Department administered four hundred fourteen (414) drug screens in during 2018.